 This menu also allows you to view technical details about your current connection or edit all connection settings.
-In the image to the right you will see a tick mark next to "Enable Networking."
-Click on the tick mark to disable all network connections.
-Clicking a second time will enable networking again.
+In the image to the right you will see a check mark next to "Enable Networking."
+Deselect "Enable Networking" to disable all network connections.
+Select "Enable Networking" to enable networking again.
 This can be very useful when you are required to turn off all wireless communications, like in an airplane.